-- 3.1 The site is within the Suburban area identified in the Local Plan.
+3.1 The site is within the Suburban area identified in the Local Plan.
 In accordance with the Local Plan Appendix 1 standards it should be developed with houses only.
-To create a diverse environment and to provide housing choice development will provide a mix of house types and sizes with a minimum of 40% semi-detached and/or terraced houses. - 3.2 In accordance with Appendix 1 of the Local Plan, 75% of housing in new developments to contain, as a minimum, 3 or more bedrooms or to have a minimum gross internal floor area of 100 square metres.
+To create a diverse environment and to provide housing choice development will provide a mix of house types and sizes with a minimum of 40% semi-detached and/or terraced houses.
+The provision of affordable housing on this site will be considered

+- in light of the Housing Need, Demand and Affordability Study that is due to be completed imminently. - 3.2 In accordance with Appendix 1 of the Local Plan, 75% of housing in new developments to contain, as a minimum, 3 or more bedrooms or to have a minimum gross internal floor area of 100 square metres.